moorelabvanderbilt/moorelabwiki/mouses/mouse-strains.md

 * wild-type: ~846 bp
 * IL15-/-: no band
 # B6.SAP-/-
+**Also known as**: B6.129S6-Sh2d1a<sup>tm1Pls</sup>/J

-These mice are double knockouts for the SAP (SLAM-associated protein) gene, on a B6 background.
+These mice are knockouts for the SAP (SLAM-associated protein) gene, on a B6 background.

 Since the SAP gene is X-linked, males of this genotype are actually SAP-/y.

 ## Production
 We are not actively maintaining this strain.

+Mice of this genotype are true breeding.

-This strain can be purchased from [Jackson, stock number 025754](https://www.jax.org/strain/025754).
+This strain can be purchased from [Jackson, stock number 025754](https://www.jax.org/strain/025754) at a cost of about $255 per mouse.

 ## Genotyping
 This protocol can only be used with [clean DNA](/mouses/genotyping) prepared using a kit like the [QIAGEN DNeasy Blood & Tissue kit](https://www.qiagen.com/us/shop/sample-technologies/dna/genomic-dna/dneasy-blood-and-tissue-kit/#orderinginformation).
 It will not work with DNA prepared from NaOH-digested tissue.